Home Health Therapy

-Home therapy is situational therapy delivered in a home setting.
-CNS offers three types of home therapy:
+Home therapy is situational therapy delivered in a home care setting.
+CNS offers three types of home care therapy:

 Physical Therapists work with patients on mobility issues, such as difficulty walking, weakness, balance deficits, falls, dizziness and vertigo, pain, or other physical issues.
 Their purpose is to help patients engage in life at the highest level.
 Physical therapists can also help patients by recommending and assisting with the correct fit and adjustment of an adaptie device, such as a front-wheel walker, and all-terrain walker, or a cane.